 Upon entry into Oldham County Schools, each eligible student is assessed for his/her English competency, using the WIDA Screener.
 ELL students are re-assessed annually to determine yearly progress toward state benchmarks for English language proficiency.
 ELL and school staff use assessment results from ACCESS for ELLs, to design a Program Services Plan (PSP) for each student.
 Parents are invited to attend the PSP meeting, along with the students’ teachers, administrators, ELL Building Coordinators, and the ELL teacher.

-At the elementary level, students who participate in the ELL Program attend one of four ELL Cluster schools (La Grange, Centerfield, Crestwood, or Goshen), with transportation provided for students who live outside the cluster for a specific cluster school.
-At the middle and high school level, the most recently arrived English Learners, with English proficiency at the Entering or Beginning levels, may attend the ELL Newcomer Center and will be bused from their home school to this central campus for the morning portion of each school day.
-This allows for intensive English instruction five days a week.
+At the elementary level, students who participate in the ELL Program attend one of four ELL Cluster schools (La Grange, Centerfield, Crestwood, or Goshen), with transportation provided for students.
+Middle school ELL students residing in the area for East Oldham Middle School and participating in the ELL Program will attend Oldham County Middle School.
+At the middle and high school level, the most recently arrived English Learners, with English proficiency at the Entering or Beginning levels, may attend the ELL Newcomer Center and will be transported from their home to this central campus for the morning portion of each school day.
+This allows for daily intensive English instruction.
 These Newcomer students participate in afternoon classes on the OCHS/OCMS campus.
 Students in all ELL settings receive explicit English language development instruction appropriate to their level of English language proficiency, with the goal that all English learners will have opportunities to access and demonstrate learning in ways that are equitable to their native English-speaking peers.